Minna Arve

-Minna Arve (born 1974) is a Finnish politician who serves as the mayor of Turku.
-Since August 2021 the post of the mayor became an elected office instead of a hired position.
-She represents the National Coalition Party.
+Minna Arve (born 1974) is a Finnish ex-politician who served as the mayor of Turku from August 2021 until June 2025.
+In August 2021 the post of the mayor became a local election based office instead of a hired position.
+She represented the National Coalition Party.

 Education

 Arve first studied to become a nurse and graduated in 1996.
-She worked as a nurse between 1997-2004 and studied economics at the Turku School of Economics and earned her master's degree in Marketing in 2004 after working for a medical company.
+She worked as a nurse before working for a medical company and writing her thesis economics at the Turku School of Economics and earned her master's degree in Marketing in 2004.

 In addition to her mother tongue, Finnish, Arve also knows English, Swedish, French and German.

 Political career

 Arve joined the NCP in 1994.
 Between 2010 and 2014 Arve was the chair of the city council of Turku.
-She has worked as the party's general secretary and was elected to the post in 2014.
+She worked as the party's general secretary from Oct 2014 to Jan 2016.

 Arve was first elected into the city council of Turku in 2004.
 She has been reelected ever since.
 In 2017 the city council chose her as the town manager of Turku when her predecessor Aleksi Randell became the CEO of the Finnish construction industry's interest organisation.
 Next year Kuntalehti, a Finnish magazine on municipal politics, published a comparison of 40 municipal manager's salaries, which placed Arve on the top with gross monthly income of 15,311 euros.
 In the 2021 municipal election, where she ran as her party's mayoral candidate, Arve got 1510 votes, third most in her party after MPs Petteri Orpo and Ilkka Kanerva.